Back and Neck Injuries in Rear-End Collisions

 Legally Reviewed and Edited by: Terry Cochran

-Rear-end collisions are a common type of car accident, and the types of back and neck injuries in rear-end car accidents can cause significant damage to the spine and neck, leading to long-term pain and discomfort.
+Rear-end collisions are a common type of car accident, and the types of back and neck injuries in rear-end car accidents can damage the spine and neck, leading to long-term pain and discomfort.
 Spinal cord injuries from car accidents make up about 40.81% of all SCIs.

-Understanding the types of back injuries in rear-end car accidents can help car accident victims recover from their injuries and receive proper medical care.
+Understanding the types of back injuries in rear-end car accidents can help victims recover and receive proper medical care.
 It can also help them seek accurate compensation for long-term damages.

 The auto accident attorneys at Cochran, Kroll, & Associates, P.C. are skilled in handling car accident cases involving back and neck injuries.
-Our partner attorney and registered nurse, Eileen Kroll, will review your medical records to connect your injuries to the accident to win maximum compensation.
+Our partner attorney and registered nurse, Eileen Kroll, will review your medical records to establish a link between your injuries and the accident to secure the highest possible compensation for you.

 Common types of back injuries in rear-end car accidents include:

+• Spinal cord injury (SCI).
 A spinal cord injury occurs when the spinal cord is damaged.
-SCIs can result in partial or total paralysis that is temporary or permanent.
+Spinal injuries can result in partial or total paralysis that is temporary or permanent.
 For example, you may suffer from paraplegia or quadriplegia due to an SCI, leaving you unable to move your body from the waist or neck down, respectively.

 Liability in Michigan Rear-End Collisions